District Profile: Spring Branch ISD, Houston, TX

 MindPlay Central to Language Arts Support

 MindPlay has become a central feature in the district’s language arts literacy intervention program.
-Spring Branch, had previously used MindPlay only at the middle school and high school levels, but decided to expand MindPlay use to elementary schools last year because says White, “We had been using a different reading program but it didn’t show the student growth we needed.”
+Spring Branch, had previously used MindPlay only at the middle school and high school levels.
+Last year, they decided to expand MindPlay use to elementary schools.
+White said, “We had been using a different reading program, but it didn’t show the student growth we needed.”

-MindPlay is used in the resource setting at the elementary level and in basic language arts/reading courses at the secondary level.
-White sends out usage data every two weeks and sits down with teachers to talk about MindPlay data and student growth every nine weeks.
+At Spring Branch, MindPlay is used in the resource setting at the elementary level and in basic language arts/reading courses at the secondary level.
+White sends out usage data every two weeks to see where students measure with their reading goals.
+Every nine weeks, she also sits down with teachers to talk about MindPlay data and student growth.

 MindPlay’s Positive Impact